rezaim/ML-Algos-Subdivisions/README.md

 # Subdividing ML Algorithms based on Learning Paradigm and Optimization Technique

 Machine Learning (ML) algorithms can be categorized based on the learning paradigm they follow and the optimization techniques used during training.
 Understanding these subdivisions can help you choose the right algorithm for specific tasks and improve your overall understanding of ML.
-In this tutorial, we will provide an overview of the two subdivisions, with a specific focus on the optimization techniques: distance-based, tree-based, and gradient-based methods.
+In this tutorial, we will provide an overview of the two subdivisions:

 ## Subdividing based on Learning Paradigm: